Why Are Pandas Going Back to China? The Long History of Pandas Abroad, Explained

 Article continues below advertisement

-So, why are pandas going back to China?
+Why do pandas go back to China?

 Two pandas, Mei Xiang, and Tian Tian, first arrived at the National Zoo in 2000 as part of an agreement between the National Zoo and the China Wildlife and Conservation Association.
 CBS News reported that the pair were meant to spend only 10 years at the zoo as part of an international breeding and conservation agreement.